learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 $ rm f[12]
 ```

+## Parallel execution

-7) While searching huge code bases, you could consider using more than one processing resource (if available) to speed up results.
+While searching huge code bases, you could consider using more than one processing resource (if available) to speed up results.
 This example dataset will be used again in `ripgrep` chapter.

 >![warning](images/warning.svg) `xargs -P` may return mangled output unlike `parallel`, see [unix.stackexchange: xargs vs parallel](https://unix.stackexchange.com/questions/104778/gnu-parallel-vs-i-mean-background-vs-xargs-p) for details.